sourcegraph/sourcegraph-public-snapshot/client/web-sveltekit/README.md

   specific features during module initialization, can even cause the dev build to fail.
-- Reusing code is great, but also potentially exposes someone who modifies the resused code to this package and therefore Svelte (if the reused code changes in an incompatible way, this package needs to be updated too).
+- Reusing code is great, but also potentially exposes someone who modifies the reused code to this package and therefore Svelte (if the reused code changes in an incompatible way, this package needs to be updated too).
 To limit the exposure, a module of any `@sourcegraph/*` package should only be imported once into this package and only into a TypeScript file.